augustjohansson/customquad/README.md

 git clone git@github.com:augustjohansson/customquad.git
 cd customquad
 git clone git@github.com:augustjohansson/ffcx-custom.git
-git clone git@github.com:augustjohansson/ufl-custom.git
 git config --global --add safe.directory /root/ffcx-custom
 ```
 Then I start the container and use the `install-all` alias in the
-provided bashrc.sh to install ffcx, ufl and customquad, as well as
+provided bashrc.sh to install ffcx and customquad.
-overriding the C compiler with a C++ compiler as described above.

 ## How to contribute